-Agenda Adoption - Chair Watson asked for any proposed changes to the agenda; no changes were proposed.
+Agenda Adoption - Chair Watson asked for any proposed changes to the agenda.
 Member Carpenter asked that items VIII (c) and (d) moved to become (b) and (a), respectively.
 The amended agenda was approved unanimously.

 Adoption of Minutes - Chair Watson asked the Board to approve the minutes for the November 12 meeting.
 The minutes were adopted by unanimous vote.